slarionne/NLP-Keyword-Extraction-from-Articles/README.md

 **NLP Keyword Extraction from Articles**

 Project uses the NIPS (*Neural Information Processing Systems*) Papers.
-The files used can be found on the following URL:  [NIPS](https://www.kaggle.com/benhamner/nips-papers/home)
+The files used can be found on the following URL:  [NIPS Papers](https://www.kaggle.com/benhamner/nips-papers/home)

   In this project I am using NLP (*Natural Language Processing*) to extract keywords from the Abstract of a document.
 This is completed using a series of different steps including a scoring system in conjunction with NLP.
 First, I correctly prepared the data by first loading the papers.csv document, then extracting the “Abstract” data into a data frame, allowing for better analysis.
 I also found the word count just to get a better understanding of which words are used the most.